Mirco Antenucci: SPAL

-On 30 June 2016, Antenucci joined Serie B side S.P.A.L. on a free transfer from Leeds.
-On 15 August 2016, Antenucci scored on his debut for S.P.A.L. against Cagliari in a 5–1 defeat in the Coppa Italia Cup.
+On 30 June 2016, Antenucci joined Serie B side SPAL on a free transfer from Leeds.
+On 15 August 2016, Antenucci scored on his debut for SPAL against Cagliari in a 5–1 defeat in the Coppa Italia Cup.

 He scored 18 goals in his first season at the club and finished the third top scorer in Serie B behind top scorer Giampaolo Pazzini (23 goals) and runner up Fabio Ceravolo (21 goals).
-His goals proved to be crucial as S.P.A.L. gained promotion to Serie A for the first time in 49 years by winning Serie B despite only being promoted to Serie B for the first time since 1992–93.
+His goals proved to be crucial as SPAL gained promotion to Serie A for the first time in 49 years by winning Serie B despite only being promoted to Serie B for the first time since 1992–93.

-During the 2017–18 season in Serie A he scored 11 times in 33 games, to help the club successfully retain their status in Serie A. The following season ended in similar fashion, with Spal successfully avoiding relegation and Antenucci scoring 5 goals in 35 appearances.
+During the 2017–18 season in Serie A he scored 11 times in 33 games, to help the club successfully retain their status in Serie A. The following season ended in similar fashion, with SPAL successfully avoiding relegation and Antenucci scoring 5 goals in 35 appearances.

 Bari

 In July 2019 he moved to Serie C newcomers Bari on a permanent basis.
+He contributed 15 goals to Bari being promoted to Serie B at the end of the 2021–22 season.

+Return to SPAL

+On 13 July 2023, Antenucci returned to SPAL, by now relegated to Serie C, on a two-year contract.
+He retired from the club and from playing professional football with a final match at SPAL's home ground against Gubbio on 27 April 2025.